 6) THE “FLIPPING” SCHEDULE

 Schedules are often incorporated on to the back of the conference badge, and a great help for conference attendees, but there are limits to the amount of data you can reasonably use.
-Many times clients have required so much information be placed into such a compact space that the conference badge would need to be accompanied by an electron microscope.
+Many times clients have required so much information be placed into such a compact space that the badge would need to be accompanied by an electron microscope.

-PRO TIP: If you are using lanyards or some other around-the-neck method to display your conference badges, try printing the schedule upside-down on the back so your attendees can read it easier.
+PRO TIP: If you are using lanyards or some other around-the-neck method to display your name badges, try printing the schedule upside-down on the back so your attendees can read it easier.
 Just flip and read!